Do Saliency Models Detect Odd-One-Out Targets? New Datasets and Evaluations: Experiments

 \textbf{Sensitivity to target-distractor similarity.} It has been established that visual search efficiency improves as the target-distractor (TD) difference increases \cite{wolfe2004attributes}.
 Above a certain value, the pop-out effect can be observed, i.e. the target is found in nearly constant time (or only few fixations) regardless of the number of the distractors.

 The plots in Figure \ref{fig:search_feature} visualize the discriminative ability of saliency algorithms for a range of TD differences in color, orientation and size.
 Due to the space limitations, we only show and discuss the 3 best classical and deep models for each feature type.
-The plots with GSI measures and fixation counts for all models can be found in the supplementary material.
+Top models are selected based on the \% of the detected targets of each feature type.
+The plots with GSI measures and fixation counts for all models can be found in Section \ref{sec:psych_eval}.

 \textbf{Color singletons.} Among the classical models, only IMSIG has a resemblance to human behavior on color stimuli (Figure \ref{fig:abs_hue_angle_diff}).
 It has more difficulty distinguishing similar colors and gradually improves as the TD difference increases.
 However, the behavior of IMSIG is not consistent as indicated by the dips in the GSI plot.
 Two other classical algorithms, BMS and RARE2012, nearly perfectly find even the smallest differences in hue and detect targets in fewer than 10 fixations on average.
 Note also very clear discrimination of the targets in the saliency maps (see Figure \ref{fig:P3_samples}).
 ICF, the only CNN-based model that explicitly includes color contrast features, shows a tendency of improving on larger TD differences but is less consistent (note the spikes around 80\degree \ and 150\degree). oSALICON and MLNet both have low GSI scores for all TD differences and need more than 50 fixations on average to find even the most salient targets.